Organic Green Tea Oil with Rejuvenating Adaptogenic Herbs 50mLRegular price $59

 Green Tea Oil for Skin

-This quality organic oil allows you to achieve youthful skin naturally and easily at home or in clinic.
+This award winning quality organic oil allows you to achieve youthful skin naturally and easily at home or in clinic.
 Brought to you by White Lotus the Organic green tea oil contains 100% organic ingredients and is certified by Peta as vegan and cruelty free.

 Green Tea Oil Benefits

 Used for thousands of years in the Far East the ingredients in this oil have been scientifically shown to –

 - Inducing the body’s own natural collagen (1)